aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 ### Applying Shadow Effects

 Here, we intend to set the properties relating to a text only.
-We apply the shadow effect to a text using this code in Java:
+We apply the shadow effect to a text using this code in JavaScript:

 ```javascript
 portion.getPortionFormat().getEffectFormat().enableOuterShadowEffect();